-If, like me, kayaking isn’t your thing, then I strongly advise you get on the water as soon as possible.
-I’ve found it’s one of the few sports out there that requires time and patience to see results.
+If, like me, kayaking isn’t your thing, then I strongly advise you to get on the water as soon as possible.
+I’ve found it’s one of those sports that requires time and patience to see even the most basic of results.
 Kayaking takes a lot of admin; I find it far easier to pull on the sneakers and go for a run, but taking the time to get on the water as much as I can is well worth it.

-I didn’t see results immediately, and at times felt frustrated at the slow progress, but have faith that it will pay off, and when it does, you'll be thankful for the hours you’ve put in.
+I didn’t see results immediately, and at times felt frustrated at the slow progress, but have faith that it will pay off.
+When it does, you'll be thankful for the hours you’ve put in.
 Search for a local kayak club and join a training group – the commitment each week helps with the motivation!

 2. Don’t expect miracles